DivanX10/Home-Assistant-Collection-of-Add-ons-Test/README.md

 # Home Assistant Add-on: DeepStack Edge

-These are test addons for debugging.
+These are test addons for development and debugging.
 Do not install yourself

 **Installation**
 Go to the external interface of your home assistant in Settings -> Add-ons -> Store -> click on the 3 dots (top right) and add this URL to the repository: